 How will the current court layout change with the addition of these new courts? arrow-down

-The new site has been designed to maximise the real estate in front of the Racquets Office, much of which is currently underused, and to reduce the impact on our current tennis offering.
+The new site has been designed to maximise the real estate in front of the Tennis Office, much of which was underused, and to reduce the impact on our current tennis offering.

-The addition of the two new padel courts (shown in blue below), with the reorientation of the three new pickleball courts (blue/ pink), will mean that we will only lose one hard court, Court 19.
-The remaining court, Court 18, will be reorientated into the same direction as the other hard courts.
+The addition of the two new padel courts (shown in blue below), with the reorientation of the three new pickleball courts (blue/pink), has meant that we will only lose one hard court, Court 20.
+The remaining court, Court 19, has been reorientated into the same direction as the other hard courts.

 VIEW LAYOUT